raqimfraz09/Gulf-Job-Guidance-Website/README.md

 StepUp Placement is a professional platform built to guide job seekers interested in Gulf opportunities.
 It serves as a one-stop resource for finding authentic job postings, applying with confidence, and understanding the Gulf recruitment process.

-📌 Features
+📌 Features-

-🏢 Gulf job listings and categories
+        🏢 Gulf job listings and categories.

-📄 Resume tips and format guides
+        📄 Resume tips and format guides.

-🌐 Visa and migration info for Gulf countries
+        🌐 Visa and migration info for Gulf countries.

-📬 Contact form for direct queries
+        📬 Contact form for direct queries.

-📱 Fully responsive design for all devices
+        📱 Fully responsive design for all devices.

-🎯 Clear guidance for fresher and experienced candidates
+        🎯 Clear guidance for fresher and experienced candidates.

-🔒 Secure and user-friendly navigation
+        🔒 Secure and user-friendly navigation.

-🚀 Tech Stack
+🚀 Tech Stack-

         Frontend: ReactJs.
         Deployment: Hostinger.